5 Things to Consider When Adding Additional Photos

 Examples of quality additional photos.

-Am I uploading quality photos?
+1. Am I uploading quality photos?

-Has your look changed?
+2. Has my look changed?

 When you update your photos, also review your profile information to make sure it matches your current look.
 Casting Directors use these details when searching our casting platform, so the more accurate information you fill out, the more likely you are to show up in searches for roles you fit.

-Do you have multiple looks?
+3. Do I have multiple looks?

 Your online profile is a great tool to show Central Casting the different types of looks you can portray.
 A good rule of thumb when uploading additional photos is to add distinct and unique looks.
 For example, adding a photo of you in a casual, business, and formal look gives Casting Directors an idea of the range of roles you can portray.
 If you choose to add these looks to your profile, you only need to upload one of each, not multiple photos in similar wardrobe.
 If Casting Directors need to see you in different clothing from that look, they will likely ask you to send a current selfie with your submission.

-Do you have specialty wardrobe?
+4. Do I have specialty wardrobe?

 Part of your responsibility as a Background Actor is bringing your own wardrobe to set.
 Sometimes these outfits will be the modern clothes you wear every day and sometimes you'll be asked to bring in specialty styles or costumes.

-Do you own a Santa Suit?
+Do you own a Santa suit?
 Moonlight as Elvis?
 Have outfits from different time periods?
 Uploading photos of yourself in specialty wardrobe not only shows Casting Directors that you can portray a role, but that you own and have access to the required clothing.
 Remember, you should never add photos to your online profile of wardrobe provided by production.
 First, you should never take photos on set.
-Second, if you’re booked based off your wardrobe, you will be expected to show up to set in that look, so make sure to only upload photos of wardrobe you own.
+Second, if you're booked based off your wardrobe, you will be expected to show up to set in that look, so make sure to only upload photos of wardrobe you own.

 To learn more about optimizing your online profile, read through our articles The Ultimate Photo Guide for Your Online Profile and 7 Opportunities to Update Your Online Profile.